 Do-It-Myself Activity: Clean Up!
 When they are finished with their meal, give them a napkin to wipe up their area of the table or highchair tray.

 Craft of the Week: Ice Cube Red, White and Blue - fill up an ice cube tray or two with water and in the slots add red and blue in some of the cubes and leave some clear or "white".
 When they freeze, take the ice cubes out, put them in a plastic bag and let your child play with the cubes.
 You can count the cubes, and name the colors to help them learn red, white and blue.

 This craft is inspired by the book "Bright Start - Activities to Develop your Child's Potential" by Michael Meyerhoff, Ed.
 D. I believe it is out of print but you may be able to get a copy from Amazon by clicking the link

-Sign Language Sign of the Week: Please - If your toddler is still learning how to talk, sign language can be a great way for them to communicate.
+Sign Language Sign of the Week: Please and Thank You - like thank a veteran, thank you to our Founders, thank you for freedom - If your toddler is still learning how to talk, sign language can be a great way for them to communicate.

 Holiday of the Month: Fourth of July - Independence Day.
 Happy Birthday America.
 Here is a page about the United States Flag that you might find interesting.
 Have a wonderful and safe holiday.